overhangio/mu/README.md

-# 𝝁 🌊 the course authoring tool for humans
+# 𝝁 🌊 course authoring for humans

-Mu is a tool for writing online courses in a human-friendly format and converting them to formats that can be understood by common learning management systems ([LMS](https://en.wikipedia.org/wiki/Learning_management_system)).
-In particular, Mu can convert courses from Markdown to Open edX Learning XML ([OLX](https://edx.readthedocs.io/projects/edx-open-learning-xml/)).
+Mu is for authors of online courses.
+It allows you to cross-compile courses from one format to another.
+For instance, you can write your courses in a human-friendly format, such as Markdown, and convert them to a format that can be imported in your learning management system ([LMS](https://en.wikipedia.org/wiki/Learning_management_system)).

 ⚠ This work is still in the alpha stage!
 Do not report issues just yet. ⚠